NNEK16003U Bioactive Food Components and Health

 Internal grading.
 One assessor.

+If the requirement is not met, the student must contact Course Coordinator.
 Student project presentation must take place no later than 3 weeks before the reexamination.

 Criteria for exam assesment